alok1974/compage/README.md

 # compage
-A python tool bag consiting of generic reusable utilities and tools.
+A python tool bag of generic reusable utilities and tools.

 ### compage.services
 --------------------